Greece: Extreme drought sparks forest fires | DW | 27.07.2021

 More than 50 bush and forest fires broke out in Greece on Tuesday.

-Authorities reported a fire in a forest at the base of Mount Penteli north of Athens and was approaching the surrounding suburbs.
+Authorities reported a fire in a forest at the base of Mount Penteli north of Athens which was approaching the surrounding suburbs.

 Residents in the affected area were sent alerts to their phones, warning them to "be ready to follow instructions," but no evacuation orders had yet been issued.